kazimierczak-robert/NeuralPoker/README.md

 # NeuralPoker

-Project is about neural network determinig hand and probability of winning with hand and game stage (*preflop*, *flop*, *turn*, *river*) in Poker Texas Hold'em.
+Project is about neural network determining hand and probability of winning with hand and game stage (*preflop*, *flop*, *turn*, *river*) in Poker Texas Hold'em.
 Requires python3.

 ## External Libraries